Club: Coventry City FC | Opening: 2005 | Capacity: 32,604 seats

-Hotel De Vere At Ricoh Arena is located right inside the stadium building and even has some rooms with view on the pitch.
-It is not unreasonably priced either.
+The DoubleTree By Hilton at the Ricoh Arena is located right inside the stadium and even has some rooms with view on the pitch.
 The Novotel Coventry is located on the M6 and may be convenient if you arrive by car, but otherwise you will have to find a hotel in Coventry’s city centre.

-Tickets can also be bought on the gate on the day of the match.
-Coventry will not sell out in League One.
+Tickets can also be bought on the gate (cash) or at the ticket office (cashless) on the day of the match.
+Coventry don’t normally sell out.

 Ccfc.co.uk – Official website of Coventry City FC.

-Ricoharena.com – Official website of the Ricoh Arena.
+Cbsarena.co.uk– Official website of the Coventry Building Society Arena.

 Visitcoventryandwarwickshire.co.uk – Tourist information for the Coventry and Warwickshire area.